Edit page

 On the other hand, if you need multiple IP addresses on a single subnet, you can configure one or more static IP aliases for a single NIC.

-In summary, we recommend using LACP if you need multiple interfaces on a network.
-If you need multiple IP addresses, define aliases.
+In summary, it is recommended to use LACP if you need multiple interfaces on a network.
+If you need multiple IP addresses, you can define aliases.
 Deviation from these practices might result in unexpected behavior.

-For a detailed explanation of ethernet networking concepts and best practices for networking multiple NICs, refer to this discussion from National Instruments.
+For a detailed explanation of ethernet networking concepts and best practices for networking multiple NICs, you can refer to this discussion from National Instruments.

 Configuring a static IP address involves both the TrueNAS web UI and the Console Setup menu.